Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Validation and Comparison

 \subsubsection{CartPole}

-The task is to swing up the pinned pole and move the cart \cite{Kelly2017} to a desired position with limited force ($\leq$ 5 Nm) and rail length (1.6 meters).
-Time horizon and time step are $T=3s$ and $dt=0.01s$.
-The shooting phase is $M=10$.
-The initial node states and initial control policy for this task are a dynamically infeasible solution from DIRCOL with a low discrete resolution ($N=5,\; Iter=3$).
+The task is to swing up and move the CartPole \cite{Kelly2017} to different desired positions with limited force and rail range.
+Time horizon $T=3$ s and $N=100$.
+The shooting phase is $M=20$.
+The initial node states and control policy for this task are obtained from a dynamically infeasible solution from DIRCOL with a low discrete resolution ($N=10,\; Iter.=5$).
+We show the results of optimized state trajectory and control policy in Fig. \ref{fig:cartpoleres} (a) and Fig. \ref{fig:cartpoleres} (c).
+Fig. \ref{fig:cartpoleres} (b) shows the cost and constraint violations of the two stages during iterations.
+The first stage returned a coarse solution with a large constraint violation, even though the cost is low.
+In the RLB stage, the remained constraint violation was rapidly eliminated while there was a small cost increment as shown in Fig. \ref{fig:cartpoleres} (b).
+Fig. \ref{fig:cartpoleres} (d) shows the optimized trajectories for different desired horizon positions.